saitamasahil/skyscraper/README.md

 To install Qt5 on other Linux distributions, please refer to their documentation.

 #### macOS
 Skyscraper works perfectly on macOS as well but is not officially supported as I don't own a Mac.
-Here are the commands needed to install the Qt6 and other prerequisites (note that you can skip the Qt5 uninstall if you don't have it installed):
+Here are the commands needed to install the Qt6 and other prerequisites.
+You can skip the Qt5 _un_install if you don't have it installed:
 ```
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 $ brew uninstall qt@5